Documentation for Benson

 This is your main posts listing page.
 You can create a new page and set it as your posts page under Customize > Homepage Settings.
 You can customize it under Customize > Blog from the Archives section.

 The shop page is automatically created upon WooCommerce’s activation.
 On the theme’s demo we have set the page’s layout to Full width boxed and have done the same for the shop layout under Customize > WooCommerce > Product Catalog.
 Read here for more info on WooCommerce related options available on the theme.

 This page houses the site’s contact form.
-It has the Default template applied to it under Page Attributes, has an excerpt which will appear as the page’s subtitle and a Page Title Image uploaded.
+It has the Default template applied to it under Summary, has an excerpt which will appear as the page’s subtitle and a Page Title Image uploaded.
 Under Page Settings everything is left to its default values.

 The content of the page is pretty simple.
 We have a Core Heading, a Core Paragraph and the Contact Form 7 block with our contact form selected.

 The Ignition Framework offers a multitude of custom shortcodes these are:

 Custom menu: [ignition-custom-menu name="your menu name"] Site search: [ignition-site-search] Date: [ignition-date] Weather: [ignition-current-weather id="your-location-id(optional)"] Minicart button: [ignition-minicart-button] Language switcher: [ignition-language-switcher] Icon link: [ignition-icon-link] Instagram Feed: [ignition-instagram-feed] WooCommerce search: [ignition-wc-search]

 For more information have a look at this knowledge base article about shortcodes and their usage.